Kaweees/kiwiGL/README.md

 ### Prerequisites

-Before attempting to build this project, make sure you have [Simple DirectMedia Layer (SDL 2)](https://wiki.libsdl.org/SDL2/Installation), [GNU Make](https://www.gnu.org/software/make/), and [CMake](https://cmake.org) installed on your machine.
+Before attempting to build this project, make sure you have [Simple DirectMedia Layer (SDL 2)](https://wiki.libsdl.org/SDL2/Installation), [GNU Make](https://www.gnu.org/software/make/), and [CMake](https://cmake.org) installed on your machine, unless you are on windows then everything should be provided in the project.

 ### Installation